 Total Budget for a Weekend

-With these five scenarios, a rich weekend can be spent for about 80–120 CHF per person (including affordable meals and short-haul train tickets).
-For comparison: A restaurant-focused weekend easily costs three times as much.
+With these five scenarios, a rich weekend can be spent for about 90–130 CHF per person (including meals and minor transport costs).
+For comparison: a classic tourist weekend can easily cost three times as much.

-Tip: The Zurich Card is only worth it if you plan to visit several paid museums.
+Tip: The Zurich Card is only worth it if you visit several paid museums.
 For a budget weekend, it is not necessary.

-Zurich shows: Traveling cheaply is possible – with a little planning and local insider tips.
+Zurich shows: Budget travel is possible – with a little planning and local insider tips.